 ERP as a business software solution

-Businesses, especially small businesses, often purchase programs for individual functions – software for sales, different systems for payroll and more.
-While this works initially as a band-aid, eventually you’ll find that having multiple disparate systems doesn’t support business growth.
+Growing businesses, especially small businesses, often purchase programs for individual functions – one program for sales, an accounting software and different systems for payroll and more.
+While this works initially as a bandage, eventually you’ll find that having multiple disparate systems doesn’t support business growth.
 The need arises for one, main software solution to handle all of the important areas of your business.

 Enterprise resource planning (ERP) software comes in many sizes and forms but possesses key characteristics.
-First, ERP software is one solution for all your business needs.
+First, ERP software allows your to manage your business with one solution.
 Departments across your company can access data in real time, encouraging communication and reducing confusion.

 ERP provides a number of business benefits, including: